 As residents of one of the most savory of Salt Lake's streets--South Temple--we have come to appreciate the importance of good neighbors.
 Yes, we think we've got it pretty good.
-We relish the changing of the leaves on this tree-lined street (which is coming sooner than you think), and we squeal with delight when the buds show their tiny blossoms again, come spring.
+We relish the changing of the leaves on this tree-lined street, and we squeal with delight when the buds show their tiny blossoms again, come spring.
 Well-adorned and buttoned-up structures soar from 1300 E to State Street, and we think our little black brick office is among some of the finest company there is.
 And while we absolutely favor preservation wherever possible, a well-executed renovation never hurt anybody.
 Luckily for everyone, the recent unveiling of the Enos A. Wall Mansion--just a block or two west of our HQ--is a little bit of both.